 The Council has a number of Heritage Assets.
-Heritage Asset are recognised and measured at cost in line with the policies on property, plant and equipment.
+Heritage Assets are recognised and measured at cost in line with the policies on property, plant and equipment.
 However, some of the measurement rules are relaxed.

 The Council's Heritage Assets are accounted for as follows: Property / Infrastructure / Statues - the Council owns a range of assets around the City which are of historic value.
-These include the Roman Wall, Underground Passages and a number of statues.
-The Council does not believe that reliable cost or valuation information can be obtained for these items because of the diverse nature of the assets and lack of comparable market values.
+The Council does not believe that reliable cost or valuation information can be obtained for these items because of the diverse nature of the assets and lack of comparable market values, therefore they have been entered at nil value into the accounts.